Amy came around the corner of the house just as the big man in the red T-shirt was about to get back into his car.

 ‘Don’t you worry about a thing,’ said Amy, ‘It will be the first meal you’ve made in your life, but not the last!’

-‘Excuse me just a second, I need to check on the desert,’ said Amy, pushing back her chair and getting up from the table.
-Across from her Smasher only nodded his head in good nature, smiling with his mouth still chewing.
+‘Excuse me just a second, I need to check on the dessert,’ said Amy, pushing back her chair and getting up from the table.
+Across from her Smasher nodded his head in good nature, smiling with his mouth still chewing.

 Amy walked through to the kitchen, but then turned sharply and entered the house through the lounge, walked to her study and returned to the dining room moments later.
 She hated the mess this always made, but the freezer was empty and wasn’t going to refill itself.

 Entering the dining room from behind Smasher, she lifted the silenced pistol and pulled the trigger, watching with enjoyment as a little hole opened up in the back of his gleaming white head.
-In front of him a stream of blood sprayed over the table, and he sat still for a moment longer before he slumped forward, falling into the plate of food he had so recently enjoyed and spilling the glass of wine over the table.
+In front of him a stream of blood sprayed over the table.
+Smasher sat still for a moment longer before he slumped forward, falling into the plate of food he had so recently enjoyed and spilling the glass of wine over the table.

 Behind him Amy sighed at the sight of good wine going to waste.
 She placed her left hand on the dead man’s shoulder and leaned over him to put the pistol down on the table.

 His arrival had been lucky, it could have been the police.
 She thought of Peter Cook, whom Smasher had come searching for.
 If the debt collectors were already looking for him, it would not be long before the police came knocking at the door, asking all those silly questions that so annoyed her.